delvelabs/hammertime/docs/heuristics.md

 * min_timeout: Minimum value for the request timeout, in seconds.
 * max_timeout: Maximum value for the request timeout, in seconds.
-* retries: The amount of retries for a failed request.
 * sample_size: the amount of requests used to calculate the timeout. for example, if the sample size is 100, the last 100 requests will be used to calculate the timeout.
 Default is 200.